Social Democratic Workers' Party of Romania

 The Social Democratic Workers' Party of Romania (Partidul Social-Democrat al Muncitorilor din Romȃnia, PSDMR), established in 1893, was the first modern socialist political party in Romania.
 A Marxist organization, the PSDMR was part of the Second International and sent its representatives to the first five congresses of that organization.
-Never a strong organization, the RSDWP was further weakened following an organizational split in February 1900.
+Never a strong organization, the PSDMR was further weakened following an organizational split in February 1900.
 In February 1910 the former members of PSDMR joined a new organization, the Romanian Social Democratic Party (PSDR).